PRONUNCIATION

 Stress accent

 Cornish words generally have a relatively strong stress accent.
 Primary stress falls in most cases on the penultimate syllable of a word.
 Compound words are pronounced with a stress pattern that preserves the identity of the words in the compound.
 This does not usually apply when the first or second element is (or is treated as) a prefix or suffix, but there are a few exceptions (e.g. kevoos instead of kevos 'contemporary').
-Monosyllabic prepositions and the definitie article are usually unstressed, but a'n is usually pronounced with the same vowel as if it were stressed, to distinguish it from the definite article alone.
+Monosyllabic prepositions and the definite article are usually unstressed, but a'n is generally pronounced with the same vowel as if it were stressed, to distinguish it from the definite article alone.
 Particles are always unstressed.
-Stress is reduced on a few other monosyllabic words qualifying a noun or adjective: e.g. neb, pòr (contrast adjective pur), pùb (contrast pronoun pob).
+Stress is reduced on a few other monosyllabic words qualifying a noun or adjective: e.g. neb, pòr (contrast adjective pur), pùb (contrast pronoun peb/pob, though pronoun pùb also occurs).